ovidiuch/jobs-done/README.md

 ### Native

 The aforementioned instructions are for running and publishing the web app.
 But this is a React _Native_ project.
-While I tested it on Android and iOS simulator, I didn't bother publishing _Jobs Done!_ on app stores.
+I did test _Jobs Done!_ on Android and iOS simulator, but I didn't bother publishing it on app stores.
 The web version already works just fine on both desktop and mobile ¯\\\_(ツ)\_/¯.

 Open two terminals to load the app on native devices or simulators.
 In the first run `yarn cosmos:native`.
 In the second run `yarn start:native` for [Expo](https://expo.io/) or `yarn ios` or `yarn android` for a specific platform.